Secret Patient Call Analysis

 The way your staff handles callers forms the first impression of your practice.
 This first impression is often permanent and affects your image, reputation and profit.
 So it must be the best impression you can provide.

-Click to Read the Ten Worst Things We Heard while Making Secret Patient Calls
+Ten of the Worst Things We Heard while Making Secret Patient Calls

 We have conducted hundreds of these calls and selected these ten statements from staff members as the worst.